 This horror story is about a nightmare that isn’t over yet, as relentless killer Michael Myers breaks free from Laurie Strode’s trap and resumes his slaughter.
 Laurie fights through the anguish of being injured and taken to the hospital while inspiring the people of Haddonfield, Illinois, to rise up against Myers.
 The Strode ladies and other survivors band together to form a vigilante mob to track down Michael and put a stop to his reign of terror once and for all.

 Harry Potter: HBO MAX

 The Harry Potter movies have been compared to Christmas movies because the holiday season is frequently featured in them.
-The magic of Harry Potter even after the 20 years of first release.
-Still, since the plot revolves around witches and wizards, it’s also appropriate to label them Halloween movies. well whenever you watch the old potter head series you will amaze and live every part all again.
+The magic of Harry Potter even after 20 years of its first release.
+Still, since the plot revolves around witches and wizards, it’s also appropriate to label them Halloween movies.
+Well, whenever you watch the old potter head series, you will be amazed and live every part all again.